moorepants/learn-multibody-dynamics/vectors.rst

 Vectors can be functions of scalar variables.
 If a change in scalar variable :math:`q` changes the magnitude and/or direction of :math:`\bar{v}` when observed from :math:`A`, :math:`\bar{v}` is a vector function of :math:`q` in :math:`A`.
-Note that this implies that :math:`\bar{v}` may not be a vector function of scalar variable :math:`q` when observed from another reference frame.
+It is possible that :math:`\bar{v}` may not be a vector function of scalar variable :math:`q` when observed from another reference frame, i.e. the function dependency of a vector on a scalar depends on the reference frame it is observed from.

 Let vector :math:`\bar{v}` be a function of :math:`n` scalars :math:`q_1,q_2,\ldots,q_n` in :math:`A`.
 If we introduce